Ludoviccccc/IMGEPforMCPusingLLMs/README.md

         return message2code(messages, self.model, self.tokenizer)
 ```

 # Results

 I can't show you interesting stuff with llm yet.
 Let's take a look at results for a short imgep with a mutation operator implemented as a python function.
-We can compare these results with a random exploration, meaning that for a same budget `N >>1`, we generate random assembly code.
+We can compare these results with a random exploration, meaning that for a same budget `N >>1`, we generate random assembly code at each iteration.